joomcode/e2ed/README.md

 Also this name is used as the title of the report page.
 If `null`, the lite report will not be saved.

+`printTestLogsInConsole: boolean`: if true, print test logs to the console (literally in console.log).

 `reportFileName: string | null`: the name of the file under which, after running the tests, the HTML report will be saved in the `e2ed/reports` directory, for example, `report.html`.
 Also this name is used as the title of the report page.
 If `null`, the report will not be saved.

+`skipTests: SkipTests`: this setting allows you to describe a set of skipped tests in a custom form.
+You can define the `SkipTests` type and `skipTests` processing rules in the hook `e2ed/hooks/isTestSkipped.ts`.

+`testRunExecutionTimeout: number`: timeout (in milliseconds) for each individual test run.
+If the test run takes longer than this timeout, the test fails and rerun on the next retry.

 ### Environment variables